-If allocations are to a portfolio of projects, issuers typically report on the overall results of the portfolio (portfolio report based on portfolio allocations).
+In cases of allocations to a portfolio of projects, issuers typically report on the overall impacts of the portfolio, especially where they believe that their financing has played a catalytic role.
+Issuers are encouraged to provide additional information on the catalytic role of their financing.
 Issuers are however encouraged to also report the pro-rated share of the overall results.